MikaelWeiss/patterns-and-data-structures/Stateful Functions/Dipper.md

 Stateful functions
 Elixir Dipper said:

-Let’s begin your assessment on stateful processes in Elixir.
+Let's begin your assessment on stateful processes in Elixir.

 Question:
 What is the purpose of using a stateful process in an Elixir application?
 Be specific and avoid generalities.